Scammers have been taking advantage of low savings rates and the chaos caused by the COVID-19 pandemic.

 After talking to many loveMONEY readers who have used smaller, not well-known comparison sites they found online (and either forgot the address or it’s no longer active), I suspect these smaller sites are used to target people.

-It’s always worthwhile checking the FCA register, but you shouldn’t rely on this solely to protect you from scams.
+It’s always worthwhile checking the FCA register, but you shouldn’t rely on this solely to protect yourself from scams.

-Make sure you check the name and contact details on the FCA register – if these are different than the company you’re dealing with, it could be a scam.
+Make sure you check the name and contact details on the FCA register – if these are different compared to the company you’re dealing with, it could be a scam.

 If you’re at all suspicious, call the FCA consumer helpline (0800 111 6768) as it could help you avoid losing thousands – or even tens of thousands – of pounds.